| 2009 |

 | 2014 |

-Purified recombinant TRPM1 is mostly dimeric (not tetrameric) as determined by blue native gels, size exclusion chromatography, cross-linking, and cryo-EM single-particle analysis; native retinal TRPM1 exists in two complexes of distinct sizes, suggesting additional partner subunits participate in the functional transduction channel. |
+Purified recombinant TRPM1 exists predominantly as a dimer (not tetramer) as shown by blue native gels, size exclusion chromatography, cross-linking, and cryo-EM single-particle analysis with approximate 2-fold symmetry.
+In mouse retina, TRPM1 is present in two distinct complexes: one matching the recombinant dimer size and one much larger, suggesting additional partner subunits participate in the native transduction channel. |

 The Journal of biological chemistry |